findshady/CTF-writeups/bi0sCTF 2025/ഒണപ്പൂക്കളം [DFIR].md

 * Haywire manual Hex/XOR Analysis which included manual inspection of `AAAA` regions and bruting random XOR tests.

 Nothing showed any signs of recovering a deleted string.
 We had lost hopes and had accepted our fate- but the CTF got extended by an hour.
 At this point we thought it was worth giving this another shot.
 We came across a tool https://github.com/hyuunnn/realm_recover/ and we found hope again.

+Upon using this tool, it generated a file `scan_unused_objects.txt`which contained

 ![image](https://github.com/user-attachments/assets/2573349b-201c-483d-8ed3-1b2f302527c4)